How to Personalize a Cold Email to Stand Out to a Customer Success Recruiter

 Concrete examples highlight your skills and make your application memorable.
 They create a story.

-A definitive call to action (CTA) that leads the reader on what actions they should take next.
+A clear call to action (CTA) to direct the reader on the next actions to be undertaken.

 “I would love the opportunity to discuss how my experience aligns with the goals of [Company Name].
 Would you be available for a brief call next week?
 I’m happy to accommodate your schedule and can be reached at [your phone number].
 Alternatively, you can book a time directly on my calendar here: [insert scheduling link].”